Who's Laughing Now?

 “Jeremy Jones,” King Marcus said in a trance-like state.

-Once upon a time in the kingdom, Marcus Favor, and Jeremy Jones...were like brothers.
-They were brought together by their fathers, one the beloved king, and the other, the commander of the king's army, who was just as loved as his friend, if not more so.
-Things were great with the two young men, that is until the love of a young woman...came between them.
+Once upon a time in the kingdom, Marcus Favor and Jeremy Jones were like brothers.
+They were brought together by their fathers.
+One the beloved king, and the other, the commander of the king’s army, who was just as loved as his friend, if not more so.
+Things were great with the two young men until the love of a young woman came between them.

-Earth Angel Carson was the daughter of a soldier in the king's army, and she was arguably the most beautiful woman in the kingdom.
+Earth Angel Carson was the daughter of a soldier in the king’s army, and she was arguably the most beautiful woman in the kingdom.
 As both Marcus and Jeremy were attracted to her, she was attracted to both of them.
-So, to keep down confusion, as well as to not disrupt the friendship the two men had established, she decided to marry another.
+So, to keep down confusion, as well as to not disrupt the friendship the two men had established, she married another.

-Five years after Marcus was crowned king, he personally killed Earth Angel's husband, and force her into marrying him.
-Said marriage didn't even last two weeks though, because a heartbroken Earth Angel ended her life, via jumping from high atop the balcony of their chambers.
+Five years after they crowned Marcus king, he killed Earth Angel’s husband and force her into marrying him.
+Said marriage didn’t even last two weeks though, because a heartbroken Earth Angel ended her life by jumping from high atop the balcony of their chambers.